 E-commerce is a multi-trillion-dollar industry and growing.
 Millions of people sell products and services online on their websites and marketplaces.
-Selling from their sites is efficient with software applications such as Shopify, WooCommerce, and BigCommerce.
-Similarly, sellers leverage top marketplaces that have already established their online footprints and customer databases.
+Selling from your site is efficient with software applications like Shopify and 3dcart.
+Sellers also leverage top marketplaces that have established online footprints and customer databases.
 Both mediums, standalone and marketplaces, have advantages and disadvantages.
 For example, a website owner has full control, but he or she is responsible for driving traffic to the site.
-A seller on a marketplace may pay listing fees and potentially split revenue, but the marketplace will spend millions on marketing to attract customers.
+A seller on a marketplace may pay listing fees and split revenue, but the marketplace will spend millions on marketing to attract customers.
 It doesn’t have to be an either-or decision as many sellers use both channels.

 Many marketplaces exist for various types of products and services.
 Let’s explore several highly visited online marketplaces for business-to-consumer (B2C) and business-to-business (B2B) selling.
 My list comprises of online markets in which the everyday person can start selling.
 In most cases, you don’t have to be an established business.